Do the Right Thing (podcast)

-Do the Right Thing was a comedy panel show podcast featuring host Danielle Ward, and team captains Michael Legge and Margaret Cabourn-Smith.
+Do the Right Thing was a British comedy panel show podcast featuring host Danielle Ward, and team captains Michael Legge and Margaret Cabourn-Smith.
 The show was produced by Ben Walker.
 The show consisted of seven series and four specials.
 The final episode was the 2019 Christmas special.
-Danielle Ward confirmed that the show would not be returning after the Covid-19 Pandemic, as she had retired from live performance.
+Danielle Ward confirmed that the show would not be returning after the COVID-19 pandemic, as she had retired from live performance.

 Format

 Two teams of two comedians compete to "do the right thing in any situation".
 Each show comprises four rounds: